yangdanny97/yangdanny97.github.io/_posts/2021-07-09-Migrating-to-Rescript.md

 ### Feels like OCaml

-The functional nature of ReScript, along with features like Lists, Variants, Options, and Records, are very much second nature to anyone who has used OCaml, although for someone with no functional programming experience the learning curve may be a bit steeper.
+The functional nature of ReScript, along with features like Lists, Variants, Options, and Records, are very much second nature to anyone who has used OCaml.
+For someone with no functional programming experience, the learning curve may be a bit steeper.

-Like in OCaml, both mutable and immutable data types are supported, although perhaps ReScript promotes mutability a little more than OCaml does (more on that later).
-Although interop with Javascript is always a looming concern, it's entirely possible to implement something in ReScript basically the same way you would implement it in OCaml.
+Like in OCaml, both mutable and immutable data types are supported in ReScript.
+However, it feels like ReScript promotes mutability a little more than OCaml does (more on that later).
+Interop with Javascript is always a looming concern, but it's entirely possible to implement something using just the functional features in ReScript, basically the same way you would implement it in OCaml.

 ### Documentation

 I was pleasantly surprised by the documentation: the core language documentation was clear and easy to understand; the ReScript/Javascript code snippet comparisons were especially helpful to see what each language construct mapped to at runtime.

 However, it's not all perfect.
 Some [older docs](https://rescript-lang.org/docs/reason-compiler/latest/class) haven't been converted from the ReasonML syntax yet, and aren't linked from other documentation pages.
 The sections about external bindings were a bit unclear to me, and it took me several tries to get them working correctly.
-Another part that seems lacking is documentation on attributes/decorators; although they're mentioned in the interop docs, I've been unable to find an exhaustive list of attributes and what they do.
+Another part that seems lacking is documentation on attributes/decorators; while they're mentioned in the interop docs, I've been unable to find an exhaustive list of attributes and what they do.

 ### Interop
 Interop between the various data types in ReScript & JS is clean and intuitive for the most part, aside from some complications for Lists, Classes, and Variants.